The Santa Clause 2: Plot

-Eight years have passed since Scott Calvin took on the mantle of Santa Claus.
+Eight years have passed since Scott Calvin took on the identity of Santa Claus.
 (Note: As depicted in The Santa Clause (1994)) Head Elf Bernard and Curtis, the Keeper of the Handbook of Christmas, inform Scott that there is another clause — the "Mrs. Clause".
-Scott is now pressed to get married before the next Christmas Eve or the clause will be broken and he will stop being Santa forever.
-Abby the Elf simultaneously tells Scott that his teenage son Charlie is on the naughty list, due to having vandalized his school to get attention.
+Scott is now pressed to get married before the next Christmas Eve or the clause will be broken, thus permanently ceasing his role as Santa.

+Abby the Elf simultaneously tells Scott that his now-teenage son Charlie is on the naughty list, due to having vandalized his school to get attention.
 Scott must return to his home to search for a wife and set things right with Charlie.
 He brings this up when visited by the Council of Legendary Figures, consisting of Mother Nature, Father Time, Cupid, the Easter Bunny, the Tooth Fairy, and the Sandman.

-To cover for Santa's prolonged absence, Curtis helps Scott create a life-sized animatronic Santa clone, much to Bernard's horror.
-However, at Santa's request, Bernard reluctantly plays along, and tells the other elves that Santa had a makeover, so they will not question the double's synthetic appearance.
+To cover for his indefinite absence, Curtis helps Scott create a life-sized, animatronic doll clone of himself called Toy Santa, much to Bernard's horror.
+However, at Santa's request, Bernard reluctantly plays along.
+He tells the other elves that Santa had a makeover, so they will not question the double's artificial appearance.

-Because of the impending end of his contract, Scott undergoes a "de-Santafication process" that gradually turns him back into Scott Calvin.
+Because of the impending end of his contract, Scott undergoes a "de-Santafication process" that gradually turns him back into his former self.
 He has a limited amount of magic to help him.
-Scott returns home to his ex-wife Laura, her husband Neil, their six-year-old daughter Lucy, and Charlie.
+Scott returns home to his ex-wife Laura, her husband Neil, and Charlie.
 He and Charlie face the ire of school principal Carol Newman when Charlie defaces the lockers.
+Laura and Neil also now have a six-year-old daughter, Lucy, who is unaware that Scott is Santa Claus.

-At the North Pole, Toy Santa follows the rulebook too literally and begins to think that everyone in the world is naughty because of their small mistakes.
-As a result, Toy Santa takes over the North Pole using giant toy soldiers he made himself and unveils his plan to the elves to give lumps of coal to the world.
-Bernard exposes Toy Santa as a fraud, and Toy Santa places him under house arrest.
+Back at the North Pole, Toy Santa follows the rulebook too literally and begins to assume everyone in the world is naughty because of their small mistakes.
+As a result, he takes over the North Pole using giant toy soldiers he created himself and unveils his plan to the elves to give lumps of coal to the world.
+Bernard exposes Toy Santa as a fraud, who then places him under house arrest.